moni-kishore-dhar/Online-News-Portal-using-PHP-and-MySQL/README.md

 <h3>Processes</h3>
 <ul>
 <li><b>Login: </b>The system provides security features through username-password matching where only authorized user can access the system with different authorization level.
 This system has three authorization level.
-Administrator, Admin Panel and Viewer.<br>
+Administrator, Admin Panel and Viewer.<br><br>
 <pre>Log In page of administrator    Log In page of Admin Panel     Log In page of Viewers
 <img src="Screenshots of the output interface/Log In page of Administrator.png" width="200" height="200">     <img src="Screenshots of the output interface/Log In page of Admin Panel.png" width="200" height="200">    <img src="Screenshots of the output interface/Log In page of Viewers.png" width="200" height="200">
 </pre>
 </li>